Pavel-Hrdina/Zettlkasten/Journal/2023-Nov-02 - Daily Stoic Reflection.md

 4. **What duty remains undone?**

-I have yet to complete tasks
+I have yet to complete tasks that are of the utmost importance, but not today, they will be done tomorrow, once I get home, they are not yet done because I chose to have balance in my life.

 ## Other Methods